annuraggg/RecallAI/README.md

 # 🧠 RecallAI — Full Stack Application
+The Production Version is Deployed and Accessible at [https://recallai.anuragsawant.in](https://recallai.anuragsawant.in)

 This project consists of:
 - **Backend:** Django REST API served via Gunicorn & Nginx